-Complete the application form, and mail with your deposit.
-We accept Visa, Mastercard, Bank Draft or Money Order.
-We can also send out a paypal invoice which can be paid with a paypal account or a credit card.
+Complete the registration form, and email it here or mail with your deposit information.
+We will send out a paypal invoice which can be paid with a paypal account or if you don’t have a paypal account, they accept credit cards as well.
+We also accept Visa, Mastercard, Bank Draft or Money Order.
 The entire deposit is applied towards course fees.
 All courses have a 30% deposit upon registration with the remainder to be paid upon arrival.
 Remaining course fee must be PAID IN FULL upon arrival.
-8 pocket books written by Mors Kochanski will be sent to you after application/waiver form and deposit is received.
+8 pocket books written by Mors Kochanski will be sent to you after application/waiver form and deposit is received in either booklets mailed to you or ebooks emailed to you.

-Make drafts and money orders payable to: Karamat Wilderness Ways (cheques not accepted)
+Make drafts and money orders payable to: Karamat Wilderness Ways (We do not accept cheques).

 Karamat Wilderness Ways admits students of any gender, race, religion, or ethnic background.
 We will attempt to accommodate those with disabilities, however, due to the strenuous nature of some activities, not everyone can attend.
 Please consult with us if you have any questions in this area.